souvik-wizard/Translator_Chrome-Extension/README.md

 ## Usage:

-- This extension can be helpful for those who usually use internet(google) to translate their text to know the actual meaning in their preferable language.
+- This extension can be helpful for those who usually use the internet(google) to translate their text to know the actual meaning in their preferred language.
 - There is a copy to clipboard button also for saving the output into clipboard for further use.
 - This extension will definitely gonna save your time.